-"Then Jesus said to his disciples, 'Let us go back to Judea.'
+Turn immediately left to find the first Bible extract on the bench "Then Jesus said to his disciples, 'Let us go back to Judea.'
 'But Rabbi,' they said, 'a short while ago the Jews tried to stone you, and yet you are going back there?'

-Then Thomas (called Didymus) said to the rest of the disciples, 'Let us also go, that we may die with him.'"
+1 Then Thomas (called Didymus) said to the rest of the disciples, 'Let us also go, that we may die with him.'"
 (John 11: 7, 8 & 16)

 Jesus wanted to be in Jerusalem to celebrate the Passover, along with many other Jews who would be making the journey for the same purpose.
 For Jesus, it was dangerous-people were plotting to kill him.
-Thomas is often known as "Doubting Thomas" because he always seemed to want more information, more proof, but here he seems to have grasped something his fellow disciples haven't: that whatever is going to happen to Jesus is somehow going to be right, and that they should surely be with him.

-It can be difficult sometimes to follow Jesus, and in some countries dangerous, but if we have the courage we will discover that in him lies all our hope.
+Thomas is often known as "Doubting Thomas" because he always seemed to want more information, more proof, but here he seems to have grasped something his fellow disciples haven't: that they should surely be with him, to support him as his friends; that this might mean death, but that somehow everything was going to be right.
+It can be difficult sometimes to follow Jesus, daunting, and in some countries downright dangerous, but if we have the courage we will discover that in him lies all our hope.
 Lord, forgive me when I doubt you.